All numbers and rates pertain to place of residence (not occurrence).

 Aerial Photography refers to ESRI's World Imagery.

-Socioeconomic Vulnerability
+Socioeconomic (SES) Vulnerability

 Street Map